kragorg/dng/appendices/Appendix D — Additional Rules.md

 the spell prepared on each day of the inscription.
-You must also have at hand any Material components required by the spell; if the spell consumes its Material components, they are consumed only when you complete the scroll.
-The scroll’s spell uses your spell save DC and spell attack bonus.
+You must also have at hand any Material components required by the spell; if the spell consumes its Material components, they are consumed only when you complete the tattoo.
+The tattoo’s spell uses your spell save DC and spell attack bonus.

-**Cantrips.** If the tattooed spell is a cantrip, the version on the scroll works as if the caster were your level.
+**Cantrips.** If the tattooed spell is a cantrip, the version on the tattoo works as if the caster were your level.

 Table: Spellwrought Tattoo Costs